ssecv/USCNet/README.md

 ## Acknowledgement

-Additional thanks to the following contributors to this project: Huaiyu Chen, Weiyi Cui, Mingxin Yang, and Mengzhe Cui from the School of Software Engineering, Huazhong University of Science and Technology.
+Additional thanks to the following contributors to this project: Huaiyu Chen, Weiyi Cui, Mingxin Yang, Mengzhe Cui, Fei Liu, Yan Xu, Haopeng Fang, and Xiaokai Zhang from the School of Software Engineering, Huazhong University of Science and Technology.

 [//]: # (This work is based on:)